 Sona tip: If you’re subscribed to The Sona Standard, our weekly newsletter, you’ll notice that our email campaigns always begin with an emoji.
 Including an emoji can help you stand out in your recipient’s inbox because people typically don’t include one in subject lines.
 But don’t go overboard!
 Just one emoji will work.

 The real estate market can be a highly competitive business.
 For agents to stand out, they must have the best marketing strategies and utilize technology to their advantage.
 Real estate photography is one of the most critical factors in real estate transactions.
 It doesn’t matter if you are selling your house or looking for it, photographs play an integral part in making the right choice.
-Going the extra mile (or let’s face it, just a few extra steps) can make a huge difference in the way your listings are perceived by buyers.
+Going the extra mile (or let’s face it, just a few extra steps) makes a huge difference.
+Small adjustments make all the difference in the way your listings are perceived by buyers.

 Sona tip: If you’re new to real estate photography, even small changes to your shooting techniques can feel overwhelming.
 Since listing images are the foundation of your entire property marketing strategy, you may opt to go with the pros instead.
 But before you pair up with a professional real estate photographer, read this article: 5 Questions to Ask a Professional Photographer

 There are many reasons to employ video in your marketing strategies.
 Video content can result in more views on your listing, which can lead to more views, engagement, and visits.
 This can help build trust with potential buyers or sellers.
-Here are a few tweaks you can make to ensure your videos are seen and remembered!
+Here’s how you can ensure your videos are seen and remembered!

-- Aerial footage: Is there anything more mesmerizing than aerial views of majestic landscapes?
-Whether you’re showcasing a natural Rocky Mountain view or a fantastic urban landscape at night, you can bet your viewer will be hooked in!
-Inserting aerial footage – even just a few seconds of it – into your property tour videos can help increase overall watch time.
+Is there anything more mesmerizing than aerial views of majestic landscapes?
+You can bet your viewer will be hooked in, whether you’re showcasing a natural Rocky Mountain view or a fantastic urban landscape at night.
+Inserting aerial footage – even just a few seconds of it – into your property tour videos helps increase overall watch time.

-- Cover thumbnails: You may be thinking, “Well, increasing my watch time is great, but how can I get people to watch my videos in the first place?”
+You may be thinking, “Well, increasing my watch time is great, but how can I get people to watch my videos in the first place?”
 That’s a great question!
-Cover video thumbnails are one way to increase clicks to your videos, especially on platforms like YouTube.
-If you’ve created a property tour, uploading a separate photo of the best room in the house, with text that would really hook a viewer in.
+Cover video thumbnails are one way to increase clicks to your videos.
+This fact is especially true on platforms like YouTube.
+If you’ve created a property tour, upload a separate photo of the best room in the house.
+Then, add text that would really hook a viewer in.
 You can use words like “What $1 Million Gets You in Mount Royal” for example.
-Spending a few extra minutes to create a captivating cover can increase your views!
+Spend a few extra minutes to create a captivating cover to increase your views!